+- NR RedCap UEs Information.

 2a.
 On success, the MB-SMF shall reserve ingress resources for the MBS session and shall return a "201 Created" response.
 The "Location" header shall be present and shall contain the URI of the created resource.
 The content of the POST response (CreateRspData structure) shall contain a representation of the created MBS session, including the following parameters: